Finding Signal with Counterfactual Thinking

 For each cell, honestly consider how much of your action has an influence on Y happening.

-If you can't substantially influence the outcome Y, you don't have control over it, let it go.
+If you can't substantially influence the outcome Y, you don't have control over it, so let it go.

 If the worst that can happen is negligible in cost or probability, do it anyway and accept it.